BitPoet/TemplateTester/README.md

 # TemplateTester
-ProcessWire module for testing alternative PHP template files
+ProcessWire module for testing PHP template files

 # Status
 Beta

 # Description
-Adds a field 'Alternative template file for testing' to the template configuration.
+Adds a field 'Alternate template file for testing' to the template configuration.

-You can also configure which users will see the alternative template file.
+You can also configure which users will see the alternate template file.
 You can select from:
 - All logged in users
 - Users with edit permissions for the individual page